Turkey Casserole

 “Made this tonight and it was fantastic!
 I actually doubled the sauce.
 2 cans cream of mushroom soup and a 16oz container of sour cream.
 I used a cup of Colby jack cuz that’s all I had left.
 Oh and 2 stove tops:) sooo good!
 Thank you” – Leslie

-This recipe has become my go-to way to use holiday leftovers, but it’s also great with rotisserie chicken if you’re craving a cozy casserole any night of the week.
+This recipe has become my go-to way to use leftover turkey, but it’s also great with rotisserie chicken if you’re craving a cozy casserole any night of the week.
 Quick to prep, family-friendly, and endlessly customizable, it’s one of those dishes that makes dinner feel effortless.

 It’s a great way to use up holiday leftovers, but honestly?
 We make it year-round with rotisserie chicken when the craving hits.
 It’s family-friendly, freezer-friendly, and basically dinner-time gold.